Skip to the main content

 Wage & Salary

-Salaries for social workers vary a great deal depending on the employer and the worker’s qualifications.
+Salaries for social workers vary a great deal depending on the employer and the worker’s duties, qualifications, and experience.

-For information about current collective agreements in the public and not-for-profit sectors, see the Health Sciences Association of Alberta (HSAA) website.
+There are non-unionized and unionized social work employment opportunities involving more than one union.
+For information about current collective agreements in the public and not-for-profit sectors, see the Health Sciences Association of Alberta (HSAA) website for one example.

 In Alberta, this occupation is part of 1 or more 2016 National Occupational Classification (NOC) groups.
 If there are multiple related NOC groups, select a NOC heading to learn about each one.